dublado/csabapalfi.github.io/_posts/2014-08-02-testing-node-apps-like-you-mean-it.md

 summary: "Testing Node.js apps like you mean it"
 ---

-I'm now working mostly with Node.js and really happy with the setup we have.
+I'm now working mostly with Node.js and really happy with the development setup we have.
 In this post I tried to collect how we do some of our testing.

 ## instant test feedback